What Is Phenobarbital Used For?

 Phenobarbital is a barbiturate that depresses the central nervous system.
 It is used as a sedative-hypnotic often prescribed for the treatment of seizures.
-Additional uses for this drug include the treatment of anxiety and the relief of withdrawal symptoms from other medications.
+Additional uses for this drug include the treatment of anxiety and the relief of withdrawal symptoms caused by other medications.

-Phenobarbital can be habit-forming, especially when taken doses larger or more frequent than those prescribed.
-Even those who take the medication as prescribed for legitimate medical purposes will experience a certain level of tolerance to the effects over time.
-When misused, tolerance develops faster and people may need increasing amounts to feel the same effects.
+Phenobarbital can be habit-forming, especially when it is taken in larger doses or more frequently than prescribed.
+Even those who take the medication as prescribed for legitimate medical purposes will experience a certain level of tolerance to its effects over time.
+When phenobarbital is misused, tolerance develops faster and people may need increasing amounts to feel the same effects.

-As is the case with many other prescription drugs, barbiturates are potentially dangerous because users may feel that:
+As is the case with many other prescription drugs, barbiturates such as phenobarbital are potentially dangerous because users may feel that:

 - Phenobarbital does not have the same addiction potential as illicit drugs.